droglenc/NCMTH107/resources/Syllabus-Current.md

   <tr><td>D+ 67-69</td><td>D  60-66</td><td>F   0-59</td></tr>
 </table>

-**If you meet with me in my office before the end of the second week of classes**, your lowest four preparation check, homework, **AND** engagement grades will be excluded when computing your final grade.
+**If you meet with me in my office before the end of the second week of classes**, your lowest four preparation check, homework, **AND** engagement grades will be excluded when computing your overall percentage.

 #### Note About Incomplete Grades
-An incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness, and will ONLY be given if you have successfully completed the entire course except for the final exam.
+An incomplete grade will be given ONLY in extreme circumstances that are beyond your control, such as a major illness, and will ONLY be given if you have successfully completed the entire course except for the final exam.
 This is in accordance with [Northland College policy](https://my.northland.edu/student-policies/academic-policies/#grades){:target="_blank"} (scroll down to "Incomplete Grades").

 #### Note About Midterm Grades
 I will submit a "midterm grade" for you approximately half-way through the semester.
-It is important to note that this grade will include only about 1/3rd of the items that will be included in your overall final grade.
-You should also know that I will assign the "worst possible" letter grade that I can for your midterm grade.
+It is important to note that this grade will include only about 1/3rd of the items that will be included in your overall final grade and that.
+Also note that I will assign the "worst possible" letter grade that I can for your midterm grade.
 I do this for two reasons.
 First, I believe that it is better to know the worst rather than the best-case scenario at that point of the semester.
 Second, the material at the end of the semester is a little more difficult than the material at the beginning of the semester.
-Of course, see me if you have questions about how you can do that.
+Of course, see me if you have questions about your midterm grade.

 ----